zhimin-z/agentapi/chat/README.md

-# OpenAgent Chat Interface
+# AgentAPI Chat Interface

-A simple ChatGPT-like interface for OpenAgent.
+A simple ChatGPT-like interface for AgentAPI.

 ## Setup

-1. Ensure the OpenAgent backend server is running on `localhost:8080`
+1. Ensure the AgentAPI backend server is running on `localhost:8080`

 2. Install dependencies:
    ```bash